odipar/spread/README.md

 Welcome to SPREAD!

-In SPREAD, all data, machines states, code and computations are cryptographically authenticated and cannot be destroyed.
+In SPREAD, all data, machines states, code and computations are cryptographically authenticated and immutable.

 Of course, some practical issues had to be resolved to make SPREAD a reality.
 First and  foremost, the pervasive use of mutability has been erradicated: nothing *must* ever be destroyed!